Table of Contents

 This hybrid approach allows organizations to keep repositories on familiar platforms while offloading heavy workloads to purpose-built systems that actually solve GitHub's testing and AI gaps.

-How Testkube Fits into GitHub Migration Paths
+How Testkube fits into GitHub migration paths

-Hybrid Migration
+Hybrid migration

 For complete migrations to GitLab, Gitea, or other alternatives, Testkube serves as a unifying testing layer that works consistently across source control platforms.
 Instead of being locked into each platform's specific CI/CD solution, teams standardize on cloud-native continuous testing that runs in their Kubernetes clusters regardless of code hosting location.
+The GitLab integration works the same way.

-Progressive Migration
+Progressive migration

 This flexibility means teams can address their most pressing pain points first (whether GitHub Actions performance, security concerns, or vendor lock-in), while maintaining workflow elements that serve them well.